Rudd-O/qubes-network-server/README.md

 ```

 The process will output a `qubes-network-server-*.noarch.rpm` in the
 directory where it ran.
-Fish it out and save it into the VM where you'll
+Fish it out and copy it into the template where
-install it.
+you'll install it.

 You can power off the DisposableVM now.